krisanalfa/bono-blade/README.md

 - `@show` - Yielding the Current Section in a Blade Template.
 - `@append` - Stopping Injecting Content into a Section and Appending It.

-## Extends Template To Be Reuseable
+## Extends template to be reuseable

 ```html
 <!-- listTemplate -->